HBO’s ‘Los Espookys’ creator and ‘SNL’ writer Julio Torres can help you be more creative

 Self-selected nicknames are always a risky proposition.
-Few have ever been as accurate, though, as Julio Torres’ Instagram handle: Space Prince Julio.
+Few have ever been as accurate, though, as Julio Torres’s Instagram handle: Space Prince Julio.

-The comedian, Saturday Night Live writer, and co-creator/star of HBO’s surprise hit, Los Espookys, carries himself with the regal bearing of distant royalty, quietly evaluating our world and making whimsically dark digressions, as though in possession of secret wisdom from the cosmos.
+The comedian, Saturday Night Live writer, and co-creator/star of HBO’s surprise hit Los Espookys carries himself with the regal bearing of distant royalty, quietly evaluating our world and making whimsically dark digressions, as though in possession of secret wisdom from the cosmos.

-Consider this moment from Torres’ HBO comedy special, My Favorite Shapes, which premieres on August 10.
+Consider this moment from Torres’s HBO comedy special, My Favorite Shapes, which premieres on August 10.
 He appears, seated, wearing a shiny, chrome-colored robe, summoning objects via conveyor belt.

-“I have often been called ‘too niche,’ ” he says, letting the words linger a moment.
-“To which I’ll say, ‘I have no idea what you could possibly be talking about.’ ”
+“I have often been called ‘too niche,'” he says, letting the words linger a moment.
+“To which I’ll say, ‘I have no idea what you could possibly be talking about.'”

 Then he spies some objects he wants to discuss, and pauses the conveyor.
-The objects are then projected on a screen above for all to see.
+The objects of interest are projected onto a screen above for all to see.
 It’s a crystal and some tiny furniture.

 “I have no idea if crystals work,” he says with trademark detachment, “but just in case, I got them all chairs and little desks, so they have no excuse.”

+Torres creates comedy like someone who just happened upon the building blocks of humor, decided to shape them in his own unique way, and turned out to be better at it than most human beings.
+In truth, though, he’s been honing his craft for a long time.

-The comedian emigrated from El Salvador in 2009 to attend the New School in New York, where he collaborated on funny one-act plays with the performance artist Spike Einbinder.
-The two eventually became roommates and began creating YouTube videos which attracted some attention.
-Meanwhile, Torres also started trying his hand at standup, gradually becoming a fixture in New York’s alt-comedy scene.
+The comedian emigrated from El Salvador in 2009 to attend the New School in New York, where he collaborated on avant-garde one-act plays with the performance artist Spike Einbinder.
+The two eventually became roommates and began making YouTube videos, which attracted some attention.
+Meanwhile, Torres also started trying his hand at stand-up, gradually becoming a fixture in New York’s alt-comedy scene.
 By the time his student visa was nearing the expiration zero hour, a group of funny friends of varying degrees of fame gathered to help him raise money to pay for immigration-related legal fees.

 As his comedy career began to take off, Torres managed to sort out his visa problem.
 He then got a job writing for Saturday Night Live, right around the time America’s most virulently anti-immigration president in living memory got elected.
 Since then, he has contributed a number of memorable sketches to the show, in his own inimitable voice, and teamed up with former cast member Fred Armisen (and fellow comedian Ana Fabrega) to create Los Espookys, the show about a group of for-hire haunters, which was just renewed for a second season.

 Being a part of SNL, though, is a literal dream come true for the comic, who grew up as an ardent fan of the show.
 “Being in El Salvador back then, I really admired the kind of sketches that I cannot write,” he says when we chat by phone.
-“So it was amazing to realize, like, ‘Oh, there is space for what I can do in this environment I had been observing.’ ”
+“So it was amazing to realize, like, ‘Oh, there is space for what I can do in this environment I had been observing.'”

 As My Favorite Shapes premieres on HBO, Julio Torres offers Fast Company five creativity tips to help you attempt to get on his otherworldly level.